Upgrading to a Newer Version

 save the <address> part (which can look like tcp://<IP address>:<port>, for example: tcp://10.20.30.40:1234).
 In addition, it is recommended that you save the server certificate file.

-In case there are any problems with finding out the parameters of the connection that you are currently using, refer to the Administrator Manual for the Dr.Web for Linux version that you are currently using and to the administrator of your anti-virus network.
+In case of any difficulties with finding out the parameters of the current connection, refer to the Administrator Manual for the installed version of Dr.Web Security Space and to the administrator of your anti-virus network.

-Install Dr.Web for Linux 11.1 from the installation file.
-If necessary, during the installation you are prompted to automatically uninstall the older version installed from the distribution.
+Install Dr.Web Security Space from the universal package.
+If necessary, during the installation you will be prompted to automatically uninstall installed components of the older version of Dr.Web Security Space.

 Upgrading from the Repository

-To upgrade your current version of Dr.Web for Linux that was installed from the Doctor Web repository, do one of the following, depending on the required type of packages:
+To upgrade your current version of Dr.Web Security Space that was installed from the Doctor Web repository, do one of the following, depending on the required package type:

 In case of using RPM packages (yum):

-1.Change the repository (from the package repository of your current version to the package repository 11.1).
+1.Change the repository in use (switch from the package repository of your current version to the package repository of the new version).

-You can find the name of the repository in the Installing from the Repository section.
-For details on how to change repositories, refer to help guides of your operating system distribution.
+You can find the name of the repository storing the packages of the new version in the Installing from the Repository section.
+For details on how to switch between repositories, refer to help guides of your distribution.

-2.Install the new version using the following command:
+2.Install the new version of Dr.Web Security Space from the repository using the following command:

 # yum update

-or, if the manager dnf is used (similar to the Fedora OS of the version 22 and earlier):
+or, if the dnf manager is used (such as on Fedora 22 and later):

 # dnf update